Peer Support Networks

 What groups are there I can potentially access?

-We have set up six student peer support networks that will support students who may be particularly struggling this academic year, so they are able to gain peer support in a safe environment.
+We have set up nine student peer support networks that will support students who may be particularly struggling this academic year, so they are able to gain peer support in a safe environment.

 - International Students

 - Students that would like to talk about their gender Identity